mattyImry/Mountain-Gear_MS4-Code-Institute/README.md

 * Code institute course material
 * Django documentation
 * The images for the products and the descriptions are taken from [GoOutdoors](https://www.gooutdoors.co.uk/).
+* Special thanks to the tutoring team and my mentor for the support given.